SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/H - Generalization.md

 ### Pessimistic Error Estimate

-- Explicitly compute the generalization error as the sum of training error and a penalty term for model complexity.
+Explicitly compute the generalization error as the sum of no. of training errors and a penalty term for model complexity.

 $$
 e'(T) = e(T) + \Omega(T)